Home

 The choice of sublimation ink significantly influences the success of your sublimation project.
 High-quality sublimation ink should produce a wide range of vibrant and sharp colors.
 However, it’s important to note that despite using CMYK, it cannot produce the color white, relying on the substrate to provide it.

 To ensure the best quality transfer, choose sublimation ink that is specifically compatible with your printer settings and the type of sublimation paper you are using.
 Pairing the right ink with the right printer and paper can make all the difference between a successful print and a failed one.
+Read my separate guide if you are wondering how you can sublimate without a sublimation printer.

 Proper Heat Press Settings